napatnicky/Shortcut_Learning_Safety/README.md

 # Motivation

-This work demonstrate how safeguard models rely on superficial keyword pattern, and uncover potential shortcut keyword based on their models.
+This work demonstrate how safeguard models are vulnerable to superficial keyword patterns and identify model-specifc shortcut keyword based on their safeguard models.